 The backstamps are applied during the paint firings, except for the sculpture number on limited editions which are added by hand as the final step.

 This is the finished retail sculpture (Knight in Shining Armor by Cybis) that began as the clay model shown in the first photograph.
 According to Lynn Klockner Brown, the artist who created it, the ‘deconstruction’ of the model resulted in no less than thirty component molds.
-Standing slightly over two feet tall, it was priced at just under $25,000 when introduced in the late 1980s as an edition of 25; the last known retail price from the Cybis studio was $35,000 as of 2008.
+Standing slightly over two feet tall, it was priced at just under $25,000 when introduced in the late 1980s as an edition of 25.
 It is not known how many were actually produced but the edition was never completed.

 During the glory years of art porcelain in the United States and England it was not unusual for limited editions to have retail prices in the thousands of dollars, as past collectors of studios such as Albany, Boehm, Connoisseur of Malvern, Cybis, Royal Worcester, and others can attest.
 Many of the artists and artisans who created these works are no longer with us, and the art of creating art porcelain is being sadly lost along with them.
 But perhaps a fresh appreciation of the skills that went into making those sculptures may one day give birth to a renewed interest!